Polarised random k-SAT: Introduction

 \subsection{The Satisfiability threshold for Polarized $k$-SAT}

 Just as for random $k$-SAT we can prove that if the density $\alpha$ is below some constant, then a random polarized $k$-SAT formula is satisfiable with high probability.
-Had we only used a bias for negation in one direction, instead of having two types of clauses, we would have had the biased $k$-SAT model studied in~\cite{biasedksat}.
-For that model formulas become satisfiable for arbitrarily large densities, as $p$ approaches 1.
+Had the clauses all been biased in the same direction (instead of having two types of clauses) we would get the \emph{biased} $k$-SAT model studied in~\cite{biasedksat}.
+For that model formulas become satisfiable for arbitrarily large densities, as $p$ approaches $0$.
 However, for polarized $k$-SAT the very general results from~\cite{flm} show that for $\alpha$ above some constant the formula is with high probability not satisfiable, independently of $p$.
-Here we refine this to a $p$-dependent upper bound.
+As the simulation data in \cref{fig:threshold} show, the threshold, as given by the curve for 50\% chance of satisfiability, depends on $p$ for finite $n$ and becomes flatter for larger $n$.
+We will study the asymptotic properties of this threshold curve.